Ö: Typography

 Historically O-diaeresis was written as an o with two dots above the letter.
-O-umlaut was written as an o with a small e written above in cursive old German (Gothic) script (Oͤ oͤ): this minute e is represented by two vertical bars connected by a slanted line, which then degenerated to two vertical bars in early modern handwritings.
-In most later handwritings these bars in turn nearly became dots.
+O-umlaut was written as an o with a small e written above in cursive old German (Gothic) script (Oͤ oͤ): this tiny e is represented by two vertical bars connected by a slanted line, which then degenerated to two vertical bars in early modern handwritings.
+In most later handwriting, these bars in turn nearly became dots.
 The origin of the letter ö was a similar ligature for the digraph OE: e was written above o and degenerated into two small dots.

-In some inscriptions and display typefaces, ö may be represented as an o with a small letter e inside.
+In some inscriptions and display typefaces, ö may be seen represented as an o with a small letter e inside.

 In modern typography there was insufficient space on typewriters and later computer keyboards to allow for both an O-with-dots (also representing ö) and an o-with-bars.
 Since they looked nearly identical, the two glyphs were combined, which was also done in computer character encodings such as ISO 8859-1.
 As a result, there was no way to differentiate between the different characters.

-Other alphabets containing o-diaerisis include the Welsh alphabet.
+Other alphabets containing o-diaeresis include the Welsh alphabet.

-Other alphabets containing o-umlaut include: the Turkmen alphabet (for the vowel [ø]), the Azerbaijani alphabet (for the vowel [œ]), the Yapese alphabet (for [œ]), the Luxembourgian alphabet (when writing loanwords from Standard German), the Slovenian alphabet (when writing loanwords from German, Hungarian and Turkish), and the Dinka alphabet.
+Other alphabets containing o-umlaut include: the Turkmen alphabet (for the vowel [ø]), the Azerbaijani alphabet (for the vowel [œ]), the Yapese alphabet (for [œ]), the Luxembourgish alphabet (when writing loanwords from Standard German), the Slovenian alphabet (when writing loanwords from German, Hungarian and Turkish), and the Dinka alphabet.
 The Hungarian alphabet contains both ö and ő: double acute o is the longer pair of ö.
 See double acute accent.